Is Extraction Oil & Gas, Inc. (XOG) Dependable Investment For Investors?

-On Friday, shares of Extraction Oil & Gas, Inc. (NASDAQ:XOG) marked $0.50 per share versus a previous $0.58 closing price.
-With having a -13.71% loss, an insight into the fundamental values of Extraction Oil & Gas, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-XOG showed a fall of -76.36% within its YTD performance, with highs and lows between $0.21 – $5.67 during the period of 52 weeks, compared to the simple moving average of -79.66% in the period of the last 200 days.
+On Friday, shares of Extraction Oil & Gas, Inc. (NASDAQ:XOG) marked $0.40 per share versus a previous $0.40 closing price.
+With having a 0.63% gain, an insight into the fundamental values of Extraction Oil & Gas, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+XOG showed a fall of -81.20% within its YTD performance, with highs and lows between $0.21 – $5.67 during the period of 52 weeks, compared to the simple moving average of -83.29% in the period of the last 200 days.

 Stephens equity researchers changed the status of Extraction Oil & Gas, Inc. (NASDAQ: XOG) shares from “Equal-Weight” to a “Underweight” rating in the report published on March 20th, 2020.
 Other analysts, including Cowen, also published their reports on XOG shares.
 Cowen repeated the rating from the previous report, marking XOG under “Underperform” rating, in the report published on March 11th, 2020.
 Additionally, XOG shares got another “Hold” rating from SunTrust.
 On the other hand, Siebert Williams Shank Downgrade the “Hold” rating for XOG shares, as published in the report on January 27th, 2020.
 Credit Suisse seems to be going bullish on the price of XOG shares, based on the price prediction for XOG.
 Another “Underperform” rating came from Credit Suisse.